modernish/modernish/README.md

   modernish will tell you the location of the temporary directory at the end, otherwise it will silently remove the directory again.

-The options can be combined so, for example, `-qxx` is the same as `-q -x -x`.
+These short options can be combined so, for example, `--test -qxx` is the same as `--test -q -x -x`.

 ### Difference between bug/quirk/feature tests and regression tests ###